This is NOT a government website.CaliforniaUCP.org is an independent informational resource.For official services visit californiaucp.dbesystem.com

-The California Unified Certification Program set April 16, 2026 as the deadline for all currently certified DBE and ACDBE firms to submit their reevaluation documents under the October 2025 Interim Final Rule.
-That date has now passed, and many firms are asking what happens if they missed it.
+The California Unified Certification Program set April 16, 2026 as the deadline for all DBE and ACDBE firms certified before the October 2025 Interim Final Rule to submit reevaluation documents.

 What the IFR Requires